ading2210/shimboot/README.md

 - Swap (disabled by the kernel)

 ### TODO:
-- Finish Python TUI rewrite
+- Finish Python TUI rewrite (see the `python` branch if you want to help with this)
 - Transparent disk compression
 - Full disk encryption
+- Support for more distros (Ubuntu and Arch maybe)
+- Support for ARM based Chromebooks (see [issue #8](https://github.com/ading2210/shimboot/issues/8))
-- eliminate binwalk dependency
+- Eliminate binwalk dependency
-- get audio to work
+- Get audio to work on dedede
-- get kexec working
+- Get kexec working

 PRs and contributions are welcome to help implement these features.